ga-wdi-boston/js-basics-1-assessment/diagnostic.md

 After each line of code executes, what are the values of x and y?
 Do the variables change?
 Do their values?

 <!-- solution below -->
+The variables don't change, but their values do.
+After the first two lines, x = 4 and y = 3
+after the third line, with x = y, the value of x is assigned the current value of y (3) On the last line, the value of y is assigned the new value, 10.

 ## Question 4